DOT Customer Service

 Clergy Parking Permits

 Representative of houses of worship can apply for a parking permit for clergy conducting ministerial duties at their houses of worship, funeral homes and hospitals.
-Learn more about the permit Apply for a Clergy Parking Permit
+Learn more about the Clergy Parking Permit Apply for a Clergy Parking Permit

-DOT issues two types of permits for citizens with disabilities— a New York State permit and a New York City permit.
+NYC DOT issues two types of permits for citizens with disabilities— a New York State permit and a New York City permit.
 There are different eligibility requirements and different uses for these permits.
-Learn more about the permits Apply for a Disability Parking Permit online Report a lost or stolen disability permit (pdf) Report a never-received permit (pdf) Temporarily change the vehicle on a disability permit
+Learn more about Parking Permits for People with Disabilities Apply for a Parking Permit for People with Disabilities Report a lost or stolen permit Report a never-received permit Temporarily change the vehicle on a NYC Parking Permit for People with Disabilities

 Municipal Parking Field Permits

 Purchase a monthly pass to park at certain municipal parking facilities.
-Download the application (pdf)
+Download the Municipal Parking Field Permit application (pdf)

 Street Works Permits